schumenu/hello-world/README.md

 # hello-world

-Schumenu here - exploring the octoverse one README at a time!
+Schumenu here - what's new in the octoverse?